 Balance Scale Puzzles

 Remaining possibilities

-3 cases still match the history.
+2 cases match history.

 Make your guess

-0/1 selected
+0/1

+Balance Scale Puzzles